aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will die alone and poorly dressed.
+> 🥠 The road to riches is paved with homework.

-Last update: Tue Jan 14 05:08:22 2025
+Last update: Wed Jan 15 05:08:39 2025

 ### Let's play! 🎮